-Are messages to the Ciceron quote about the hierarchy of people true?
+Are the messages with the Cicero quote about the hierarchy of people true?

-The text gaining popularity in social networks usually looks as follows:
+The text that gains popularity on social networks usually looks like this:

 Poor: works and works.